-Tour the new BBC Television Centre apartments and their retro interiors – chic living alongside a new Soho House, cinema, new Bluebird restaurant and Royal College of Art campus.
+Tour the new BBC Television Centre apartments and their retro interiors.
+Chic living alongside a new Soho House, cinema, new Bluebird restaurant and Royal College of Art campus.

-Meet the new – a huge new residential and living district in White City, West London, in a building where Morecambe and Wise once put the National Grid under immense pressure due to the sheer number of people tuning in.
+Meet the new – a huge new residential and living district in White City, West London.
+In a building where Morecambe and Wise once put the National Grid under immense pressure due to the sheer number of people tuning in.

-And the residential adaptation doesn’t spell the end of the showbiz side of the building.
+Certainly, the residential adaptation doesn’t spell the end of the showbiz side of the building.
 ‘Home of British television’ BBC Studioworks, a commercial subsidiary of the BBC, has its studio ever buzzing.

 BBC Television Centre Apartments